Citrix Managed Desktops

 Special Thanks: Kireeti Valicherla, Swaroop Joseph Varghese, and Alan Goldman

 Citrix Managed Desktops is a turnkey Microsoft Azure hosted solution to deliver virtual desktops and apps.
-You can deliver Windows 10 multi-session desktops, Windows 10 Enterprise single session desktops.
-Also, Windows Server 2012 R2 and 2016 OS sessions or apps running on any of the above OS using a GUI interface in just a few clicks.
+The admin can deliver Windows 10 multi-session desktops, Windows 10 Enterprise and Windows 7 ESU single session desktops.
+Also, Windows Server 2008 R2, 2012 R2, 2016, and 2019 OS sessions or apps running on any of the above OS using a GUI interface in just a few clicks.

-You can extend your on-premises deployment to burst into Azure.
-You can provide access to contractors or third party users without having to bring up machines in your own environment.
+Admins can extend the organization’s on-premises deployment to burst into Azure.
+Admins can provide access to contractors or third party users without having to bring up machines in their own environment.
 It can also be used for setting up training labs or dev test setups that need to be brought up on demand.

 For companies undertaking a merger or acquisition, supporting the on-boarding of the employees is critical to success.
 Citrix Managed Desktops can help quickly provide access to the key applications and desktops that are needed to incorporate new employees and keep them productive.

 As it is a Desktop-as-a-Service that can be subscribed to on a monthly subscription.
-Citrix provides a single bill for the service and the Azure resource consumption.
+Citrix provides a single bill for the service and the Azure resource consumption, if the organization chooses to use Citrix managed Azure for the workloads.

 The standard deployment model and authentication flow would be as follows: